 When a company is listed publicly, it may be relatively straightforward to identify the map of the UBO for each entity.
 The complexity lies in obscured ownership that crosses borders, is not publicly listed or represented, or involves more than one company or layer of directorships.

 More than ever, it is critical to understand who you are dealing with.
 As criminal masterminds become more sophisticated and their techniques for covering their tracks continue to evolve, the burden on fraud fighters increases.
 They are tasked with unravelling the complex web of corporate identities, created often with the sole intent to disguise the UBO.
 Technology is making it easier to create clarity and integrity in financial data.
-But first, it’s important to understand the intricacies of how these entities can be structured.
+But first, it’s important to understand how these entities can be structured.

 What type of structures are there?